SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2018-11-26-how-sales-automation-is-changing-sales.md

 authorProfile: Mei Siauw is the CEO and co-founder of LeadIQ.
 publishDate: 'November 26, 2018'
 description: >-
-  Sales Automation is all the rave nowadays.
+  Sales Automation is all the rage nowadays.

   Over the past decade, we’ve seen a massive shift towards inside sales in the B2B world.
 Teams are leaning more and more on prospecting to build up their